Some didja-knows about Cornell's CS department (CUCS) or Cornell and

 Today's Cornell reflects this heritage of egalitarian excellence.
 It is home to the nation's first colleges devoted to hotel administration, industrial and labor relations, and veterinary medicine.
 Both a private university and the land-grant institution of New York State, Cornell University is the most educationally diverse member of the Ivy League.

 of an American university

-- It is said that Cornell ranks third as the undergraduate
+- A Cornell ADVANCE report said that Cornell ranks third as the undergraduate

 - The first woman to earn a Doctorate of Science at an American